Saltfleet to Gibraltar Point Strategy Enhancing the Lincolnshire Coast

 Assessment of the strategy: We undertook a final assessment of the strategy proposals where we identified potential effects.
 Where significant negative effects are predicted, we will recommend actions to mitigate and monitor these effects.
 The results of this assessment is presented in an Environmental Report issued in 2020.

-Implementation: Strategy was approved in 2020 and implementation started in 2021.
+Implementation: The strategy was approved in 2020 and implementation started in 2021.
 Any schemes or works arising will require further detailed assessment.
 In addition, we will monitor the predicted effects of the strategy, to inform how best to implement the works recommended.

 Protecting the environment: Lincolnshire is home to an array of valuable habitats and species, wonderful landscapes and seascapes, and sites of geological, archaeological and heritage interest.
 It is vital that these and other important features are protected, and where possible enhanced.